nephio-project/porch/docs/content/en/docs/5_architecture_and_components/engine/interactions.md

 ### Function Runtime Integration

 The task handler uses function runtimes configured in the engine.
-Which runtime handles a given image is driven by FunctionConfig (see [Function Configuration]({{% relref "/docs/6_configuration_and_deployments/configurations/components/function-runner-config/function-configuration.md" %}})):
+FunctionConfig decides which runtime handles a given image (see [Function Configuration]({{% relref "/docs/6_configuration_and_deployments/configurations/components/function-runner-config/function-configuration.md" %}})):

 The **builtin runtime** runs compiled-in Go processors (`apply-replacements`, `set-namespace`, `starlark`) for tags listed on `goExecutor`.